noahverner1995/Bulkdozer/README.md

 </p>
 <br>

-Now, you will run the regular `Chrome Browser` but just to get the `user-data-dir`, type `chrome://version/` in the URL bar within a tab, as shown below:
+Now, you will run the regular `Chrome Browser` but just to get the `user-data-dir`, type `chrome://version/` in the URL bar, as shown below:

 <br>
 <p align="center">